hollance/rubberneck/README.markdown

 -	SIMD

--	VUMeter (fun!)

--	measurements:
+-	other measurements:
-  -	RMS (is there a standard for this?)
   -	True peak?
   -	LUFS?

+-	VUMeter (fun!)

+-	RMS (see KVR post)
+-	Current DC offset
 -	Display block size (tally of which ones and how often); histogram?
 -	Channels in: N out: M
 -	Display sample rate
-  -	Current DC offset
-  -	Peak (in dB but also the actual value measured, can be negative too)